GeoscienceAustralia/ptha/ptha_access/DETAILED_README.md

 ### ***Extracting the tsunami time-series for a particular scenario at a particular hazard point***

-Here we show how to read a flow time-series for a given earthquake scenario, at a given hazard point.
+Here we show how to read a tsunami time-series for a given earthquake scenario, at a given hazard point.

-Users should beware that these time-series are derived by solving the linear shallow water equations on a global 1-arcmin grid.
-An important limitation of such time-series is that they ignore friction.
+Users should note that these time-series are derived by solving the linear shallow water equations on a global 1-arcmin grid.
+An important limitation of this model is that it ignores friction.
 Friction leads to a slow attenuation of the tsunami at the global scale.
 This does not seem important for modelling the early part of the tsunami time-series in deep water, even at sites far from the earthquake-source, because the early arrivals are generally dominated by waves that have travelled through the deep ocean where friction is small.
-However late arriving waves are more likely to have interacted with nearshore areas, where friction is greater. *Hence frictionless simulations are likely to overestimate the size of late-arriving waves in any location.* To work around this it is preferable to simulate the tsunami from source using a model that includes global-scale friction, especially if the most significant waves occur 8 or more hours after the tsunami arrives at your site of interest.
+However late arriving waves are more likely to have interacted with nearshore areas, where friction is greater. *Hence frictionless simulations are likely to overestimate the size of late-arriving waves in any location.* To work around this it is preferable to simulate the tsunami from source using a model that includes global-scale friction.
+While always worthd doing, it is particularly encouraged if the most significant waves occur (say) 8 or more hours after the tsunami arrives at your site of interest.

-Furthermore, preference should be given to using points in deep waters well away from the coast.
+In addition preference should be given to using points in deep waters well away from the coast.
 This is because the linear shallow water equations assume that the wave height is much smaller than the water depth, which is increasingly violated in shallow waters, and furthermore our 1 arcmin grid is insufficient to represent the details of coastal topography which are affect the tsunami closer to shore.

 To obtain a time-series, you have to know the hazard point `gaugeID`.
 This can be found by examining the maximum-stage vs exceedance-rate datasets (csv and